 - motion interruption index

-Depending on your vessel type and mission, we may select other codes:
+However, depending on your vessel type and mission, we may select other codes which include:

 - PRECAL – a 3D panel code for ships with an unusual hull design

 - PRETTI – an extension of PRECAL to non-linear time domain simulations

 - AQWA– a 3D panel code for offshore structures